egberts/egberts.github.io-src/content/articles/scanlogd.md

 Seems like quite a bit of portscanning is going on against VPS ecosphere.

-It's time to ban those pesking log-clogging offenders.
+It's time to ban those pesky log-clogging offenders.
 I thought of a port-scanning ban tool, but none can be found.

 So, let's split those functions into two and look for a